-Oslo City – an amazing city, a great city, a city you should probably visit
+Oslo City – an amazing city, a great city, a place you should probably visit

-- Spring is always a random time of year.
-The seasons get a little bit confused and have to brainstorm before figuring things out.
-This season rears its wild head anytime between early April to the beginning of May – although snow in late May is not unheard of.
-Anyway, as soon as it gets above 10 degrees most Norwegians take this as the onset of summer and can be seen walking around in very unseasonal clothing.
-Beautiful crisp and clear days will «hopefully» characterise this season!
+This season is always a random time of year, due to the seasons getting a little bit confused and having to brainstorm, before figuring things out.
+This season rears its head anytime between early April to the beginning of May, although snow in late May is not unusual.
+Anyway, as soon as it gets above 10 degrees, most Norwegians take this as the onset of summer and can be seen walking around in very unseasonal clothing.
+Beautiful crisp and clear days will «hopefully» characterise this time of year.

-- Summer: During the summer months the sun doesn’t really like to leave the sky.
-He or maybe the sun is a she, or a he-she – confusing right – might take a quick nap behind a hill; but just like an energetic baby goat, the sun will be bouncing around the sky in no time.
+During the summer months, the sun doesn’t really like to leave the sky.
+It might take a quick nap behind a hill, but just like an energetic baby goat, the sun will be bouncing around the sky in no time.
+So what I’m saying is, bring your eye-patch!
 The first summer I spent in Norway wasn’t exactly easy on my sleeping patterns.
-What I’m saying is bring an eye-patch for woolly mammoths sake!
-Thunderstorms, sun showers and even hot clear days are commonplace during summer.
+Thunderstorms, sun showers and even hot clear days are commonplace in the summer.

-- Autumn can be a fantastic time of year in Oslo: Beautiful leafy colours and days so clear that you feel as if you could almost reach out a touch the sky.
-These days can be cold in the morning, as all the heat has escaped into the sky during the cloudless nights.
-Around midday it has reached a comfortable temperature, which is well suited to all kinds of activities.
+Fall can be a fantastic time of year in Oslo; beautiful leafy colours and days so clear and sharp that you feel as if you could reach out a touch the sky.
+On these days it can be cold in the morning, as all the heat has escaped into the atmosphere during the cloudless nights.
+Around midday, it has reached a comfortable temperature, which is well suited to all kinds of activities.
 Remember that when you live in Norway, anything over 10 degrees is warm, so just keep that in mind.
-It can take awhile to acclimatize, but once you do, you will be subject to the infamous «heat-grumpiness syndrome» anytime temperatures rise above 25 degrees – remain calm and jump in a kayak.
+It can take awhile to acclimatise, but once you do, you will be subject to the infamous «heat-grumpiness syndrome» anytime temperatures rise above 25 degrees.
+Remain calm and jump in a kayak.

-- Winter: Cold as freak and not recommend…Unless, of course, you are a shaggy mountain goat with a body of ice and iron, with a will as strong as the roots of an ancient oak, and the strength of a Norwegian Half-Ork. – Oh, and even if you meet these criteria, it is wise to bring vitamin D, omega 3 and some harden the frizzle up supplements.
+Cold as heck and not recommended; unless you are a shaggy mountain goat with a body of ice and iron, a will as strong as the roots of an ancient oak and the strength of a Norwegian mountain troll.
+Oh, and even if you meet these criteria, bring vitamin D and omega three supplements.

 Places to see

-- Frognerparken is nothing short of amazing: Hundreds of life-like statues doing weird shit, It just doesn’t get better than this.
+Frogner Park is nothing short of amazing.
+Hundreds of life-like statues are doing weird stuff – It just doesn’t get better than this.
 Frogner Park is a perfect place to hang out on a summer’s day.
-You have “Frognerbådet” (an outdoor swimming area), lots of magnificent trees, flowers and green stuff.
-Take your time, breath in the beauty and replenish your travel beaten soul – oh, but watch out for the notorious toe-eating frogs.
+You have Frognerbådet, an outdoor swimming area, lots of trees and a lake in the middle.
+Take your time, breath in the beauty and replenish your travel beaten soul.

-- Edvard Munch was a famous Norwegian painter.
-He is well known for his intensely evocative treatment of psychological themes, which went on to greatly influence late 19th century Symbolism and German Expressionism in the early 20th century.
-One of his most famous works is called – The Scream.
-If you’re an arty type then this is probably already high on your agenda, but also if you just like seeing meaningful colours splashed on canvas – then this will probably get your pulse above 60bpm.
+Edvard Munch was a famous Norwegian painter.
+He is well known for his intensely evocative treatment of psychological themes, which went on to influence significantly late 19th-century Symbolism and German Expressionism in the early 20th century.
+One of his most famous works is called The Scream.
+If you’re an arty type, then this is probably already high on your agenda, but also if you just like seeing meaningful colours splashed on canvas, then this will probably get your pulse above 60bpm.

-- Just west of down town Oslo, Aker Brygge is a funky place to visit.
+Just west of downtown Oslo, Aker Brygge is a funky place to visit.
 There is an old navel fortress that you cannot miss, and I would definitely recommend checking it out.
-Other than that, you have the ferries that can take you on a tour of Oslo fjord and its islands.
-I cannot over-rate this service, since the ferries are part of the cities public transport system, they are really cheap and operate almost around the clock.
-Aker Brygge is also known for its up-scale bars and restaurants.
-WARNING: If you´re not from Norway, you will be outraged at the price of beer.
-Please try to stay calm and refrain yourself from throwing a huge tantrum and running out of the facility – even though it is well justified.
+Other than that, you have the ferries that can take you on a tour of Oslo fjord and the Islands.
+I cannot over-rate this service.
+Since the ferries are part of the cities public transport system, they are cheap and operate almost around the clock.
+Aker Brygge is also known for its upscale bars and restaurants.
+Note: if you´re not from Norway, you will be outraged at the price of beer, so please refrain from throwing a massive tantrum and running out of the facility – even though it is well justified.